m-malinowski/m-malinowski.github.io/_posts/2025-09-09-aha-moments.md

 ## Introducing "Aha moments"

 Last week, I launched a Substack called [Aha moments](https://inventiontime.substack.com/).
-My goal is simple: to distil the key insights behind the pivotals events in the histoy of science & technology.
+My goal is simple: to distil the key insights behind the pivotal events in the history of science & technology.

 My first topic is electromagnetism.
 What I love about this topic is that our ability to build electrical & magnetic circuits - and, in turn, basically power all of the modern economy - really comes down to a few dozen people making a few dozen really simple but really non-trivial insights over a few hundred years.
 In the upcoming blog posts, I want to tell the story of electromagnetism as a story of those atomic "lightbulb moments" - with technical details, but without outdated jargon or academic debates about who came first.
 For example, in the latest post, I dissect how exactly humans first understood that there are such things as electrical conductors and electrical insulators: